 The Temple of the Holy Ghost 1 Cor.
 6:19 CLICK TITLE FOR AUDIO

-Your body is the temple of the Holy Ghost – 1 Cor 6:19].
+Your body is the temple of the Holy Ghost [1 Cor 6:19].
 When you compare our body’s temple to the tabernacle in the wilderness we see that our temple typifies a life of:

-GOD – Filled with articles representative of God – ark, mercy seat, candlestick, table of shewbread and altar of incense – ark contained law [righteousness of God] – mercy seat covered it symbolizing our salvation in Jesus completing our righteousness and freeing us from the law of sin and death.
+GOD – the tabernacle was filled with articles representative of God: the ark, mercy seat, candlestick, table of shewbread and altar of incense.
+The ark contained the law [the righteousness of God].
+The mercy seat covered it symbolizing our salvation in Jesus, thus, completing our righteousness and freeing us from the law of sin and death.
 The candlestick typifies the Holy Spirit.
-The table of shewbread typifies Jesus – incense typifies our fellowship with God through prayer – so we as the temple of God are to be filled with God – Jesus resides in us as does the Holy Spirit and we are to be filled [today many are living on “feelings” not “filling”] – the offering of incense was a continual offering and so our fellowship with Jesus must be continual through prayer – likewise there was the laver where we wash in the words of God to have fellowship with him [Eph 5:26 water of the word] – don’t do your Bible reading, get up and leave your tabernacle till you return at night.
+The table of shewbread typifies Jesus.
+The altar of incense typifies our fellowship with God through prayer.
+So, we as the temple of God are to be filled with God.
+Jesus resides in us as does the Holy Spirit and we are to be filled.
+Today many are living on “feelings” not “filling.”
+The offering of incense was a continual offering and so our fellowship with Jesus must be continual through prayer.
+Likewise, there was the laver where we wash in the words of God to have fellowship with him [Eph 5:26 washed by the water of the word].
+Don’t just do your Bible reading, then get up and leave God in the tabernacle till you return at night.

-REST – You move as God moves – they encamped till the cloud rose off the tabernacle and then they moved – when it rested, they rested.
+REST – You move as God moves.
+The Jews encamped till the cloud rose off the tabernacle and then they moved.
+When it rested, they rested.
 And so it is with God in our lives.
 We stay with him till he starts moving then we go with him everywhere he goes.

-SACRIFICE – There was the brazen altar on which the sacrifices were made – likewise, we offer ourselves as a living sacrifice to do the will of God – is your all on the altar of sacrifice laid – they quit offering sacrifice there and were sacrificing on the high places – likewise some Christians sacrifice themselves to other things instead of to the Lord – offer yourself wholly to God.
+SACRIFICE – There was the brazen altar on which the sacrifices were made.
+Likewise, we offer ourselves as a living sacrifice to do the will of God.
+Is your all on the altar of sacrifice laid?
+Eventually, the Jews quit offering sacrifice there and were sacrificing on the high places.
+Likewise. some Christians sacrifice themselves to other things instead of to the Lord.
+Offer yourself wholly to God.

-DEATH – The tabernacle was made of wood covered with gold and it was covered with skins [rams, goats and badgers] – all of these animals were dead – so likewise we must be dead – the tabernacle did not move by itself – it had to be carried – thus we must be led by the spirit of God and we cannot lead ourselves because we are dead [Gal 2:20] – when we come to life again, the spirit cannot take us where he wants us to go because we start moving in a direction that is contrary to him – the flesh lusteth against the Spirit.
+DEATH – The tabernacle was made of wood covered with gold and it was covered with skins of rams, goats and badgers.
+All of these animals were dead.
+So, likewise, we must be dead.
+The tabernacle did not move by itself; it had to be carried.
+Thus, we must be led by the spirit of God and we cannot lead ourselves because we are dead [Gal 2:20].
+When we come to life again, the spirit cannot take us where he wants us to go because we start moving in a direction that is contrary to him.
+The flesh lusteth against the Spirit.

-UNATTRACTIVENESS – The tabernacle was the temporary resting place of the Lord until the temple – so our bodies are just temporary resting places for the Lord – out heavenly temple is on high – thus the tabernacle was not all that pretty from the outside – it was beautiful on the inside – so it’s not our outward appearance it is the inward beauty of the presence of God – this earthly house will drop.
+UNATTRACTIVENESS – The tabernacle was the temporary resting place of the Lord until the temple was built.
+So, our bodies are just temporary resting places for the Lord.
+Our heavenly temple is on high.
+Thus, the tabernacle was not all that pretty from the outside.
+It was beautiful on the inside.
+It’s not our outward appearance that matters; it is the inward beauty of the presence of God.
+This earthly house will drop.

-FORGIVENESS – Blood was being shed there continually and thus the blood is being applied continually in our behalf – 1 Jn 1:7-9, Heb 9:14].
+FORGIVENESS – Blood was being shed there continually and thus the blood is being applied continually in our behalf [1 Jn 1:7-9, Heb 9:14].
 And, likewise, because of the shed blood of Christ, we forgive as we have been forgiven.

-PURITY – Junk got in the temple during the days of the kings and Hezekiah and Josiah had to throw the junk out – typically idols – and in Jesus’ day he threw the money changers out because they were covetous and covetousness is idolatry] – we must throw the junk out and we must keep the temple clean – we have to keep the idols and the strangers out of the temple.
+PURITY – Junk got into the temple during the days of the kings and Hezekiah and Josiah had to throw the junk out.
+This trash was typically idols.
+And in Jesus’ day he threw the money changers out because they were covetous and covetousness is idolatry.
+We must throw the junk out and we must keep the temple clean.
+We must keep the idols and the strangers out of the temple.

-PROTECTION – The tribes all camped around the tabernacle – because the enemy wants to get inside – so the armies of God were around it to protect it – thus we are surrounded by armor to protect us from letting the enemy inside – the enemy loves to enter through the imagination – it is the easiest way for him to get in.
-And also he enters through the affections of the heart – can you imagine the high priest inviting strangers into the temple [Paul and Trophimus] – no way – so why do we – the tabernacle was surrounded by a court – no one could see in or out – so we shouldn’t let our eyes wander without – let your eye be single.
+PROTECTION – The tribes all camped around the tabernacle, because the enemy wants to get inside.
+The armies of God were around it to protect it.
+Thus, we are surrounded by armor to protect us from letting the enemy inside.
+The enemy loves to enter through the imagination; it is the easiest way for him to get in.
+And also he enters through the affections of the heart.
+Can you imagine the high priest inviting strangers into the temple [Paul and Trophimus]?
+No way.
+So, why do we?
+The tabernacle was surrounded by a court.
+No one could see in or out.
+Thus, we shouldn’t let our eyes wander without.
+Let your eye be single.